ndrrmdhn/tanggap-app-backend/README.md

-# Tanggap Backend
+# Tanggap App Backend Source Code

-The Tanggap App's backend is nearly finished! <br>
-This repository holds all the behind-the-scenes logic that powers the app. <br>
+This repository contains the backend code for the Tanggap App

-It will connect seamlessly with the [tanggap-public](https://github.com/ndrrmdhn/tanggap-public) frontend
+Click the following link to access our website: (http://202.10.41.84/) <br>

 Other repositories from Tanggap App: